Back to R&D

 Organic-Mineral Fertiliser

-Patented technology transforming industrial waste into full-value fertiliser — with zero external heating.
+Patent-pending technology transforming industrial waste into full-value fertiliser, with zero external heating.

 The Problem We Solve

-Millions of tonnes of sewage sludge, digestate, and industrial organic waste end up in landfills yearly — generating disposal costs and growing regulatory risk.
-Meanwhile, arable soils lose organic matter and become dependent on synthetic fertilisers that provide nutrients but nothing for soil structure, water retention, or long-term fertility.
+Millions of tonnes of sewage sludge, digestate, and industrial organic waste end up in landfills yearly, generating costs and growing regulatory risk.
+Meanwhile, arable soils lose organic matter and become dependent on synthetic fertilisers that provide nutrients but do not build soil structure or improve its water retention and long-term fertility.

 Our Solution